krmaxwell/coding-entertainment/README.md

 coding-entertainment
 ====================

-Puzzles, challenges, games, CTFs, and other entertainment via coding
+This is a list of puzzles, challenges, games, CTFs, and other entertainment via coding.
+It can include everything from ACM-style competitions to challenges designed to teach specific languages or programming paradigms.
+If you would like to see some added, please feel free to open an issue or (even better) submit a pull request.

 Unsorted
 --------